mui/toolpad/docs/data/toolpad/core/components/account/account.md

 #### User Details Container

-By passing a custom component to the `userDetailsContainer` prop, you can override the section which displays the signed-in user's details.
+By passing a custom component to the `userDetailsContainer` slot, you can override the section which displays the signed-in user's details.
 The custom component receives a `session` prop which contains the current authentication session:

 ##### Enterprise Profile